awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-putmedia.md

 This example demonstrates how to use the [PutMedia](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_dataplane_PutMedia.html) API\.
 It shows how to send data that is already in a container format \(MKV\)\.
 If your data needs to be assembled into a container format before sending \(for example, if you are assembling camera video data into frames\), see [Kinesis Video Streams Producer Libraries](producer-sdk.md)\.

 **Note**
-The `PutMedia` operation is only available in the C\+\+ and Java SDKs, due to the full\-duplex management of connections, data flow, and acknowledgements\.
+The `PutMedia` operation is available only in the C\+\+ and Java SDKs, due to the full\-duplex management of connections, data flow, and acknowledgements\.
 It is not supported in other languages\.

-This example includes the following steps:

 **Topics**
 + [Step 1: Download and Configure the Code](#examples-putmedia-download)